emilkaram/Self-Driving-Cars-Vehicle-Detection-and-Tracking-Udacity-CarND-T1-Project5/writeup.md

 ## Vehicle Detection and Tracking  Udacity CarND T1 Project5
 ### This project to detect and Track vehicles based on machine learning algorithm.

+Disclaimer:Some of the fucntions i used are from Udacity self driving car lectures
 ---
 ![](https://github.com/emilkaram/Vehicle-Detection-and-Tracking-Udacity-CarND-T1-Project5/blob/master/images/13.png)